MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/change-feed-modes.md

 ### Parse the response object

-In latest version mode, the default response object is an array of items that have changed.
+In latest version mode, the default response object is an array of items that changed.
 Each item contains the standard metadata for any Azure Cosmos DB item, including `_etag` and `_ts`, with the addition of a new property, `_lsn`.

 The `_etag` format is internal and you shouldn't take dependency on it because it can change anytime. `_ts` is a modification or a creation time stamp.
 You can use `_ts` for chronological comparison. `_lsn` is a batch ID that is added for change feed only that represents the transaction ID.
 Many items can have same `_lsn`.